The Four Directions

 Practical Application of the Four Directions

 The Open Sky growth stages are based on the medicine wheel concept and its directions: North, South, East and West.
 Each growth stage corresponds to specific therapeutic goals and learning objectives.
-As young adults complete various activities and master certain tasks they advance through the stages.
-A young adult's movement through the stages is based on individual issues, efforts, and length of stay in the program.
-As a young adult moves through the stages, he earns increased responsibility.
+As teens complete various activities and master certain tasks, they advance through the stages.
+A teen’s movement through the stages is based on individual issues, efforts, and length of stay in the program.
+As a teen moves through the stages, he or she earns increased privileges and responsibilities.
 Moreover, our treatment team works with students to tailor assignments to individual needs and issues.
 The Open Sky stages are designed to challenge students as well as provide opportunities to experience success.

 Stage 1: Gateway